Software that will make anyone a Better CNC'er

 As you can see, we divide the files into Categories like Animal, Holiday, and Vehicles.
-Jason has very generously provided a LARGE library of free dxf files that you’ll be able to download above.
+I have a LARGE library of free dxf files that you’ll be able to download above.
 I don’t have nearly all of them up yet, but I will be steadily adding to the page until I have them all available.

-He’s also provided a lot of information about how to get the most out of the free dxf files, so be sure to check out the article below on optimizing your CAM for DXF Cutting Files.
+Below, you’ll also find information about how to get the most out of the free dxf files, so be sure to check out the article below on optimizing your CAM for DXF Cutting Files.